 At any time when at least 1,250,000 Series D shares (subject to appropriate adjustment in the event of any stock dividend, stock split, combination, or other similar recapitalization with respect to the Series D) are outstanding, the holders of record of Series D shares, voting exclusively and as a separate class, shall be entitled to elect one director of the Company (the "Series D Director").
 The holders of record of Series A shares and Series B shares, voting together as a single class (on an as-converted to common stock basis in accordance with the terms of the October COI), are entitled to elect two directors of the Company.
-The holders of record of Series C shares, voting exclusively as a separate class, are entitled to elect two directors of the Series of the shares of common stock, voting exclusively as a separate class, are entitled to elect two directors of the shares of common stock, voting exclusively and as a separate class, are entitled to elect two directors of the Series of the shares of common stock basis exclusively and as a separate class, are entitled to elect two directors of the Series of the shares of common stock voting exclusively and as a separate class, are entitled to elect two directors of the Series of the shares of common stock voting exclusively and as a separate class, are entitled to elect four directors of the Company.
+The holders of record of Series C shares, voting exclusively as a separate class, are entitled to elect two directors of the Company.
+The holders of record of the shares of common stock, voting exclusively and as a separate class, are entitled to elect four directors of the Company.
 The holders of record of the shares of common stock and of any other class or series of voting stock (including the Preferred Stock), exclusively and voting together as a single class (on an as-converted to common stock basis in accordance with the terms of the October COI), are entitled to elect the balance of the total number of directors of the Company.